PKief/vscode-markdown-checkbox/README.md

 ## Latest update

-* [X] information about checkboxes in the statusbar
+* [X] added status bar item to show status of all checkboxes

 ## License
 MIT